-These perfectly textured vegan, sweet potato burgers have a hint of maple sweetness and a smoky chipotle kick.
+These perfectly textured vegan, chipotle sweet potato burgers have a hint of maple sweetness and a smoky chipotle kick.
 They are great for meal prepping or for family dinners!
 They will impress everyone at the table!
 Try them out!

 Chipotle Maple Sweet Potato Burgers [Vegan]